-4.14 Most of the neighbourhood area lies within the Wye Valley Area of Outstanding Natural Beauty (Figure 3).
+4.14 Most of the Neighbourhood Development Plan area lies within the Wye Valley Area of Outstanding Natural Beauty (Figure 3).
 This is an internationally important protected landscape straddling the border between England and Wales.
 It is one of the most dramatic and scenic landscape areas in southern Britain.
 National planning policy sets out that great weight should be given to conserving the landscape and scenic beauty in the AONB.
 This is, therefore, a key issue the Neighbourhood Development Plan must address.
+The Wye Valley